 - Independent Review: Reviewers independently evaluate the applications submitted using a structured scoring system.

-- Industry Subcommittee Review Meetings: Industry review subcommittees meet for a half-day meeting to discuss the industry’s application evaluations and select up to four of the most competitive applications to advance to the full committee meeting.
+- Multi-Disciplinary Committee Review Meetings: Reviewers meet for a half-day meeting to discuss the application evaluations and select the most competitive applications for funding.

 - Economic Development Commission Meeting: Applications recommended for funding will be presented to the Colorado Economic Development Commission for final approval.